jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-but any security professionals who have been around for any length of time have probably seen these contenders in some capacity over their careers.Figure 35\.
-Top Action vectors in Social Engineering breaches (n\=2,961\)Figure 34\.
-Top Action varieties in Social Engineering incidents (n\=3,647\)Regardless of the exact method that attackers use to reach organizations, the core tactic is the same: They seek to exploit our human nature and our
+but any security professionals who have been around for any length of time have probably seen these contenders in some capacity over their careers.
+Regardless of the exact method that attackers use to reach organizations, the core tactic is the same: They seek to exploit our human nature and our